d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 Intuitively, the reset gate controls how much of the previous state we might still want to remember.
-Likewise, an update gate would allow us to control how much of the new state is just a copy of the old state.
+Likewise, an update gate would allow us to control how much of the new state is just a copy of the old one.
 :numref:`fig_gru_1` illustrates the inputs for both the reset and update gates in a GRU, given the input of the current time step and the hidden state of the previous time step.
-The outputs of two gates are given by two fully connected layers with a sigmoid activation function.
+The outputs of the gates are given by two fully connected layers with a sigmoid activation function.